ChakraLab/HistoCNN/README.md

 # HistoCNN

-Implementation of a Graph Neural Network for histology image classification tasks.
+Implementation of a CNN for histology image classification tasks.

 ## Table of Contents